Coming of Age

 The complete curriculum is online here.

-All group meetings take place at UUCPA, Sun. from 11 a.m. – 12:15 p.m., except where noted (in bold).
+All group meetings take place at UUCPA, Sun. from 11 a.m. – 12:15 p.m., with a few exceptions.
 The order of some of the sessions may change, but the dates of class sessions and field trips will remain the same.

 MEET WITH MENTORS: